March 1, 2009

 Speaker bios and PowerPoint after the jump!

-Henry Gifford has spent more than 25 years diagnosing and fixing dysfunctional, wasteful systems in apartment houses in New York City and designing new systems to avoid performance problems and energy waste.
+has spent more than 25 years diagnosing and fixing dysfunctional, wasteful systems in apartment houses in New York City and designing new systems to avoid performance problems and energy waste.
 Henry’s buildings are widely regarded as being among the best performing in New York City.
 He’s long advocated that green buildings must measure and share their energy performance.

-Jeff Perlman is the President of Bright Power, an energy consultancy.
+, an energy consultancy.
 Before founding Bright power, he co-authored (with Greg Kats at Capital E) “The Costs and Financial Benefits of Green Buildings”, a ground-breaking report used economic cost/benefit analysis to show that building healthy, energy-efficient, and environmentally responsible buildings make economic sense, too.
 He has a degree in Applied Physics from Yale University, and believes that buildings that do well are buildings that benchmark.